The Best National Parks in Sri Lanka for…

 Bundala National Park

-bundala is much less visited than the nearby Yala and houses a labyrinth of waterways and lagoons.
-It doesn't seem to be the best place to watch elephants, but there is a small but very visible elephant population (up to 60).
+Much less visited than nearby Yala, Bundala is home to a maze of waterways and lagoons.
+It doesn't seem like the best place to see elephants, but there is a small but very visible elephant population here (up to 60).

 Accommodation: Cinnamon Wild Yala